Mishsmelle/snowflakes_christmas_shop/testing.md

 4. **As a new user, I would like the ability to search the store either by product title or keyword.**

-Users can search the website using the search bar at the top of the screen by the product names and categories.
+Users can search the website using the search bar at the top of the screen by entering a keyword.
+The search results will appears if the keyowrd matches any product titles.
+This could be improved in future iterations of the site to include categories.

 5. **As a new user, I would like to be able to add items to a shopping bag.**